AtaraxiA22/RubberNaut/README.md

 Philosophy of Rubber Fetish, Especially for Elder Rubberists

 ----------------
-## IMPORTANT CAVEAT: If you do not have a 'deep' rubber fetish, you are probably wasting your time here.
+## **🎭 CAVEAT**

+*These writings are intended for individuals who already possess a rubber fetish.
+If you do not share this orientation, you will likely find these documents confusing, irrelevant, or uninteresting.
+You are not the intended audience, and your time may be better spent elsewhere.*
 ----------------

 (c) @26.0710-1350.45 by AtaraxiA under Creative Commons CC BY-SA license